survivejs/react-book/manuscript/12_authoring_libraries.md

 Even though it is simple to publish new versions out there, it is important to respect the SemVer.
 Roughly it states that you should not break backwards compatibility, given certain rules are met.
 For example, if your current version is `0.1.4` and you do a breaking change, you should bump to `0.2.0` and document the changes.
 You can understand SemVer much better by studying [the online tool](http://semver.npmjs.com/) and how it behaves.

+### Version Ranges

+npm supports multiple version ranges.
+I've listed the common ones below:

+* `~` - Tilde matches only patch versions.
+For example, `~1.2` would be equal to `1.2.x`.
+* `^` - Caret is the default you get using `--save` or `--save-dev`.
+It matches to It matches minor versions.
+This means `^0.2.0` would be equal to `0.2.x`.
+* `*` - Asterisk matches major releases.
+This is the most dangerous of the ranges.
+Using this recklessly can easily break your project in the future and I would advise against using it.

+You can set the default range using `npm config set save-prefix='^'` in case you prefer something else than caret.
+Alternatively you can modify *~/.npmrc* directly.

 ## Library Formats

 I output my React component in various formats at my boilerplate.
 I generate a version that's convenient to consume from Node.js by processing my component code through Babel.
 That will convert ES6 and other goodies to a format which is possible to consume from vanilla Node.js.
 This allows the user to refer to some specific module within the whole if needed.